berkerpeksag/notes/python/tco.md

 recursively calls itself - it will only ever use a constant amount of stack space.
 Taking advantage of this fact is called *tail call optimization*.

-## Costs

-* The first is fairly obvious, and is evident in the forced rewriting of the Fibonacci function: many functions have their most natural form without tail calls.
-Thus functions often need to be designed very specifically with tail calls in mind.
-Writing functions in this style, or rewriting existing functions in this style, can be far from trivial.
-What's more, as can be seen from the Fibonacci example, the resulting function is frequently hard to understand because it often requires state to be passed around in parameters.
-* The second cost associated with tail calls is something that I have not seen mentioned elsewhere, which may well mean that I've got the wrong end of the stick.
-However I suspect it might be the case that it is not mentioned because the problem is only really evident in languages which give decent stack trace error reports when exceptions occur.
-Consider this: since tail call optimization involves overwriting the stack, what happens if an exception is raised at some point deep within a tail calling part of a program?

 ## Guido's Argument

-* Stack traces help debug, TRE makes them useless.
+* Stack traces help debug, Tail Recursion Elimination (TRE) makes them useless.
 * TRE is Not An Optimization (it creates a class of code that explodes without it).
-* Guido does not subscribe to the "Recursion is the basis of all programming"" idea.
+* Guido does not subscribe to the "Recursion is the basis of all programming" idea.
 * Due to Python's highly dynamic namespaces, it's very nontrivial to know if a call is a recursion.